Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-We show that $H=J_{\sigma}^{2}$ satisfies \crefrange{eq:HPDE-1}{eq:Hic-1}.
-Our efforts are complicated by the fact that \cref{eq:HPDE-1} is not uniformly parabolic, particularly where $H$ is not a full-rank.
+The analysis of \zcref[range]{eq:HPDE-1,eq:Hic-1} is complicated by the fact that \cref{eq:HPDE-1} is not uniformly parabolic when $H$ is not full-rank.
 This is unavoidable if $\sigma$ has zeros, as $H$ preserves the zeros of $\sigma$ (\cref{prop:zerosstayzero}).
-We do not expect the solution to be $\clC^{2}$ where it degenerates.
-We therefore introduce the notion of an ``almost'' classical solution to the PDE \crefrange{eq:HPDE-1}{eq:Hic-1}. \begin{defn} An \emph{almost-classical solution} to \crefrange{eq:HPDE-1}{eq:Hic-1} on a time interval $[0, Q_0)$ is a continuous function $H\colon[0,Q_0)\times\RR^{m}\to\clH_{+}^{m}$ such that for every compact $\mathcal{K} \subset(0,Q_0)$ and bounded open $U\subset\R^m$,
+We do not expect the solution to necessarily be $\clC^{2}$ at these points of degeneracy.
+We therefore introduce a notion of ``almost classical'' solution (\cref{defn:almost-classical}) to the PDE \zcref[range]{eq:HPDE-1,eq:Hic-1}.
+We then show that almost classical solutions satisfying certain Lipschitz and growth bounds coincide with the decoupling function $J_\sigma^2$ (\cref{prop:satisfiesPDE}).
+We therefore term \zcref[range]{eq:HPDE-1,eq:Hic-1} the ``decoupling flow.''